l0kifs/task-context-mcp/docs/BRD.md

 ## 1. Executive Summary

 ### 1.1 Project Overview
-Development of an intelligent task management system that enables AI agents to autonomously manage and improve execution processes for repetitive tasks such as writing requirements, analyzing CVs, creating automated tests, and improving testing automation concepts.
+Development of an intelligent task context management system that enables AI agents to autonomously manage and improve execution processes for repetitive task types such as writing requirements, analyzing CVs, creating automated tests, and improving testing automation concepts.

+**Important Distinction:** This system manages **task contexts** (reusable task types/categories), NOT individual task instances.
+For example:
+- **Task Context**: "Analyze applicant CV for Python developer of specific stack"
+- **NOT stored**: Individual applicant details or specific CV analyses
+- **Stored**: Reusable artifacts (practices, rules, prompts, learnings) applicable to ANY CV analysis of this type

 ### 1.2 Business Problem
 Current workflow requires manual or semi-manual distribution and updating of:
 - Best practices and rules
 - Supporting prompts
-- Task execution results
+- General learnings from past work
 - Process improvement documentation

 This creates inefficiency and prevents agents from working autonomously.